chrisbudnik/bigquery-ml-model-registry/readme.md

 - An active Google Cloud project with billing enabled
 - A BigQuery dataset with saved BigQuery ML model

+You can check detailed set-up guide here: `set-up-guide.md`

 ## :hammer_and_wrench: Setup

 First, import the necessary modules.